sbhakim/zebra/README.md

 - Paired contrasts over the grid, with Wilcoxon signed-rank alongside a paired t so that disagreement between them is visible.

-No model is pretrained here and no split is learned.
-Every number the manuscript reports comes from a complete artifact under `generated/`.
+Every number in the paper comes from an artifact under `generated/`.

 ## Install